data-8/datascience/docs/tutorial.rst

     t['letter'] # This is a shorthand for t.column('letter')
     t[1]        # This is a shorthand for t.column(1)

-To access values by row, :meth:`~datascience.tables.Table.rows` returns an list-like :class:`~datascience.tables.Table.Rows` object that contains tuple-like :class:`~datascience.tables.Table.Row` objects.
+To access values by row, :meth:`~datascience.tables.Table.row` returns a row by index.
+Alternatively, :meth:`~datascience.tables.Table.rows` returns an list-like :class:`~datascience.tables.Table.Rows` object that contains tuple-like :class:`~datascience.tables.Table.Row` objects.